sktime/sktime/README.rst

 sktime
 ======

-sktime is a Python toolbox for machine learning with time series.
-We currently
+sktime is a Python machine learning toolbox for time series with a unified interface for multiple learning tasks.
+We currently support:
-support:

 * Forecasting,
 * Time series classification,